This page is to provide information to parents of children who participate in Armstrong Athletics programs.

 Follow the information on our “Volunteer” page: https://www.armstrong-athletics.org/volunteers

-ALL VOLUNTEERS, INCLUDING MANAGER, ASSISTANT COACH, TEAM MOM AND FIELD MAINTENANCE MUST REGISTER ONLINE IN OUR SYSTEM…NO EXCEPTIONS!
+ALL VOLUNTEERS, INCLUDING MANAGER, ASSISTANT COACH, TEAM MOM, FIELD MAINTENANCE AND CONCESSION STAND WORKERS MUST REGISTER ONLINE IN OUR SYSTEM…NO EXCEPTIONS!

 Both Little League Baseball, PONY Baseball and USA Softball all require successful completion of the PA Act 153 Background Check.
 The Pennsylvania Act 153 Clearance is one of the latest background check solutions for Pennsylvania organizations.
 The State of Pennsylvania has taken a huge step in keeping children safe by passing the PA Act 153 of 2014.
 This law helps to ensure that any adults who come in contact with children, either paid employees or unpaid volunteers, complete a comprehensive, and regularly updated, child abuse and criminal background check the PA State Police (PATCH).
 This requires the following: